kimjammer/Neuro/README.md

 Install [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui), and download an LLM model to use.
 I used [Mistral 7B Instruct v0.2 GPTQ](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GPTQ).

-Install Vtube Studio from steam.
+Install Vtube Studio from Steam.
 I used the default Hiyori model.

 **Optional:** You may want to install a virtual audio cable like [this](https://vb-audio.com/Cable/) to feed the TTS output directly into Vtube Studio.